How to create an IT Strategy: A 5-step plan

 1. Outline business goals and objectives

-In order to create an effective IT strategy, you must make sure it is aligned to your overall business strategy.
+In order to create an effective IT strategy, you must make sure it is aligned with your overall business strategy.
 This is because the primary function of an IT strategy is to support your business and help you to achieve your goals.

 You should begin by outlining your business needs, goals and high-level objectives.
 Key areas to look at will include: